REJOICE IN THE LORD ALWAYS (Part 2)

 The Lord also assured them of His presence with them always, in all situations, even to the end of the age (Matt.
 28:20).

-If we also have absolute confidence in God’s promises and believe that He is ever with us, we shall be calmed and cheerful in any trial, tribulation, or persecution.
+If we also have absolute confidence in God’s promises and believe that He is ever with us, we shall be calmed and cheerful in the midst of any trial, tribulation or persecution.

-Lastly, the early disciples were strong, calmed, and cheerful in all their tribulations for Christ’s sake because their minds and affections were set not on mundane or fleeting things of this earth but their heavenly rewards and glories.
+Lastly, the early disciples were strong, calmed, and cheerful in all their tribulations for Christ’s sake because their minds and affections were set not on mundane or fleeting things of this earth, but on their heavenly rewards and glories.

-The joy or happiness of the early disciples of Christ was not based on their earthly possessions, positions, or qualifications but the Lord Jesus Christ and their eternal rewards in heaven.
+The joy or happiness of the early disciples of Christ was not based on their earthly situations, possessions, positions or qualifications, but on the Lord Jesus Christ and their eternal rewards in heaven.